jasonlryan/ht_chrome/docs/user/installation.md

 ---

-Thank you for installing HomeTruth UK!
+Thank you for installing HomeTruth!
 We're committed to helping you make better property decisions with transparent, data-driven insights.